xinwenfu/GenCyber/FieldTrips/V3/README.md

 **Question**:
 - How can you find the IP address of Kali?
   - Answer: Start a *Terminal Emulator* and type the command *ifconfig* and then enter.
-- What is the IP address of the Kali VM?
+- What is the IP address of the Kali VM?https://github.com/xinwenfu/VChat_TRUN/blob/main/Metasploit/clean-a.sh

 # Add TRUN Metasploit Module into Armitage/Metasploit
 Refer to [TRUN Metasploit Module](https://github.com/xinwenfu/VChat_TRUN/tree/main/Metasploit).

+Note: Armitage runs correctly the first time it is launched, but fails to start on subsequent attempts.
+To fix this, create the shell script [clean-a.sh](https://github.com/xinwenfu/VChat_TRUN/blob/main/Metasploit/clean-a.sh) in Kali and run it before launching Armitage.

 # Collecting Information about Windows VM